ajaykannan-flutter/project-connect-chat-app/README.md

 #projectconnect

+Here’s a good GitHub description for your ProjectConnect app:

 Description:
-This is a simple Calculator app built using Flutter.
-The application performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-This project was created to practice Flutter UI design, button handling, and basic logic implementation.
+ProjectConnect is a Flutter-based communication app designed to connect project guides and students.
+The app allows one-to-one chat and group chat, making it easier for students to discuss projects, share ideas, and get guidance from their mentors.
+This project was developed to improve communication and collaboration between guides and students in an organized way.

 Features:

-Addition, Subtraction, Multiplication, Division
+One-to-one chat between guide and student

+Group chat for project discussions

-Clean and simple user interface
+Simple and user-friendly interface

-Button-based input

-Real-time calculation
+Real-time messaging

-Clear (C) button
+Organized communication for projects

 Technologies Used: